vmyazin/Robohorse/README.md

 - Power-ups to enhance your abilities
 - Progressive difficulty with multiple levels

+## Playtest Environment

+The game includes a dedicated playtest environment for testing and balancing:

+- Press **P** to enter playtest mode
+- Health bars are displayed for all entities
+- Debug information shown in top-left corner
+- Enemy spawn rates can be adjusted with **[** and **]**
+- Press **T** to spawn test enemies
+- Invincibility mode available with **I**
+- Frame-by-frame analysis with **F** key
+- Performance metrics visible in playtest mode

+## New Boss: The Quantum Kraken

+The game now features an epic boss battle against the Quantum Kraken:

+- Massive cybernetic cephalopod with quantum abilities
+- Three distinct battle phases
+- Special attacks:
+  - Quantum Tentacle Strike: Creates time-delayed attacks
+  - Dimensional Rift: Spawns mirror images
+  - Temporal Storm: Slows down player movement
+- Requires strategic use of all weapons and abilities
+- Drops unique power-ups during the battle
+- Defeating the Kraken unlocks a special weapon

 ## New Feature: Enhanced Vehicle Destruction

 The latest update improves vehicle destruction mechanics: